6 Home Improvements That Give You the Best Return on Investment

 Easy Bathroom Upgrades

 Bathrooms are an area of a house that buyers tend to scrutinize.
-Many will walk away from a home with significantly outdated bathrooms because they usually mean large expenses.
+Many will walk away from a home with significantly outdated bathrooms because a bathroom renovation can usually mean large expenses.
 However, homeowners don't have to gut their bathrooms to add appeal; they can make some simple upgrades.
 Money well spent includes a new sink, vanity, faucets, lighting, and mirror.
 Replace dated floors with attractive flooring.
 Add new towel racks, toilet paper holders, and other minor fixtures.
 Simply adding a few modern touches can really refresh a dated bathroom.

 Interior Paint Improvements